By Contributing Writer - January 31, 2020

 - A randomized trial for cervical and vaginal cancers using a treatment called triapine in combination with standard therapy (cisplatin and radiation therapy).
 Unfortunately, treatments for solid tumors, including cervical and vaginal cancers, are not satisfactory at this time and the need for more satisfactory treatments are in high demand.
 Triapine is a treatment targeted against a specific molecular pathway that is present in cancer cells.
 Patients will be randomized to either triapine plus cisplatin and radiation therapy or cisplatin and radiation therapy alone.
 The primary objective of the trial is to determine if the addition of triapine to the current standard of care therapy will improve progression-free survival in patients with newly diagnosed cervical and vaginal cancers.
 Patients are still being enrolled on this trial.

-- Within the next few months, Moffitt will open a randomized, multicenter treatment trial investigating agents that work with the body’s immune system to fight and control cancer.
+- A randomized, multicenter treatment trial investigating agents that work with the body’s immune system to fight and control cancer.
 The study will assess the effectiveness of a treatment called AGEN2034 as a single therapy or in combination with AGEN1884 in patients with advanced cervical cancer who have relapsed or progressed after receiving first-line platinum-based chemotherapy.
 AGEN0234 is an anti-PD-1 agent and AGEN1884 is an anti-CTLA-4 agent.
 PD-1 and CTLA-4 pathways have been identified as targets for therapy development.
 Inhibiting these pathways has already been shown as successful in several other clinical trials; patients with solid tumors have had objective clinical responses and increased survival rates.
 Moffitt will participate in phase 2 portion of this trial, along with approximately 70 other sites globally.